jckleiner/config/mac-setup-script/macSetup.md

     *  `defaults write com.mowglii.ItsycalApp.plist HideIcon -bool true`
     *  `defaults write com.mowglii.ItsycalApp.plist HighlightedDOWs -int 65`
     * TODO launch at login
-  3. open it, apple says are you sure -> okay
+  3. TODO: open it, apple says are you sure -> okay
-  4. give permissions to calendar
+  4. TODO: give permissions to calendar

 #### Alfred
   * Set cmd space, but its not in the preferences?
   * change theme

-#### Firefox
+### Firefox
-  * import bookmarks
-  * Set theme
+  - Change theme to white: Preferences -> Extension and themes -> Light
+  - Import bookmarks: Shift + Command + B -> Up/Down icon
+  - Make Firefox the default browser: Preferences -> General
+  - Open tab not at the end of the bar but after currently open tab: about:config -> 'curr' -> .insertAfterCurrent and .insertRelatedAfterCurrent true
+  - Change lang to Eng
+  - Addons:
+      - KeePassXC-Browser
+      - Adblocker

 ### Change unused keys Ğ Ş Ç
   * Ğ -> 7 / {
   * Ş -> 9 ) ]
   * Ç -> 8 ( [

+#### KeepassXC Settings and Browser Integration
+  * Security -> Convenience -> uncheck "lock databases when..." and "forget touchId when..."
+  * Download extension "KeePassXC-Browser"
+  * The database needs to be open on the background
+  * URL field needs to be filled in order for the extension to retrieve the credentials automatically
+  * More URL's for an entry can be set under "Browser Integration -> Additional URL's"
+  * For URL's to trigger DB access, only the domain needs to be matched.
+    So type https://myCompany.com and this will be enough for all the sites with different subdomains, https://confluence.myCompany.com etc.
+  * TODO: TouchID ???

+#### Tiles
+  * TODO: Learn and configure shortcuts

+#### Time Machine
+  * TODO: setup